adrianjhpc/cirrus-website/status/index.md

 ### Upcoming Maintenance Sessions

-### Full Cirrus Outage:  Wednesday 31st March 0900-1700 BST
+### CANCELLED: Full Cirrus Outage:  Wednesday 31st March 0900-1700 BST
 A full outage is required for essential work on Cirrus.

 The work will impact the full Cirrus service and so you will not be able to connect to the Cirrus login nodes and no jobs will run during this time on the Cirrus CPU and GPU nodes.

 The Cirrus status page (https://www.cirrus.ac.uk/status/) will be updated throughout the work and users will be notified when the Cirrus service is available.
 We apologise for the inconvenience that may be caused by this essential outage.

+This work will be rescheduled and users will be notified once the date has been confirmed.

 There are also regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200.